I had a craving for a Raspberry Pie.

 Luckily I had raspberries in the freezer that I

-This recipe is another keeper from Canadian Living.
+This is another pie recipe from Canadian Living Magazine.

 The Canadian Living Test Kitchen

 1 pastry for 9-inch (23cm)